Can big fashion brands be eco-friendly and sustainable?

 What about the brands we see in the boutiques and outlets in Milan?

-Can companies like Levis, Adidas, Carpisa, and Guess offer sustainable fashion?
+Can companies like Levis, Adidas, and Guess offer sustainable fashion?

-In this article, we look at sustainable fashion and what these big brands are doing to be environmentally friendly & sustainable.
-All brands mentioned are easily available online, at flagship stores and at outlets such as Scalo Milano Outlet & More.
+In this article, we look at sustainable fashion and what these big brands are doing to be environmentally friendly and sustainable.
+All brands mentioned are easily available online, at flagship stores and at outlets such as Serravalle Designer Outlet.

 Customers are becoming more aware and mindful about what they buy, and they are using their voices to make a positive impact on the people involved in the production of clothing and other products.